Authorised Listeners – Supporting Survivors

 If you are a survivor or victim of abuse that happened in a Church setting, whether it happened recently or many years ago, and you would like to talk to someone about what happened, then please contact the safeguarding team.

-Safe Spaces can also be contacted, a free and independent support service run by Victim Supprt, which provides a confidential and safe space for anyone who has been abused through their relationship with the Church of England.
-Further information and contact details for their helpline and live chat can be found here.
+You can also contact Safe Spaces, a free and independent support service run by Victim Support, which provides a confidential and safe space for anyone who has been abused through their relationship with the Church of England.
+Further information and contact details for their helpline and live chat can be found on their website.

-Additional information regarding support services for survivors or victims of abuse can be found here.
+Read additional information regarding support services for survivors or victims of abuse.